 - Keep track of their growth with our Doodle Puppy Growth Tracker and keep in mind he’s growing at an individual rate!

-- Make sure you are feeding puppy food and the right amount because your puppy will likely need more and more.
+- Make sure you are feeding puppy food (and the right amount of it) because your puppy will likely need more and more.
 Tracking his weight and growth will help you know whether to give him more food or cut back a little.

 - Puppy should be in full control of his bladder and bowels, and fully house trained by now.
 However, he may still have an occasional accident in the house, especially if there is a change in the routine.
 This is normal.
 Continue to be patient and consistent with training.